hcoco1/hcoco1-resume/src/content/blog/2024-02-28-cloud-computing.md

 **Deployment and Management:** AWS provides management tools like AWS Management Console, CLI, and CloudFormation for efficient deployment, configuration, and monitoring of infrastructure and applications, optimizing performance and reducing operational overhead *<small>(What-is-cloud-computing, n.d.)</small>*.

 I am so excited about learning all these AWS applications.
 The first thing that came to my mind when I learned about AWS applications was to migrate <a href="https://www.hcoco1.com/portfolio" target="_blank">all my web apps and web pages</a> to AWS.
 So,  I am anxious to start the Developer Associate module to migrate and create websites and web applications using AWS services.
-One project that's been on my mind is deploying my <a href="https://www.hcoco1.com/portfolio/database-tool" target="_blank">Python command-line interface project</a> using Docker containers on AWS
+One project that's been on my mind is deploying my <a href="https://www.hcoco1.com/portfolio/database-tool" target="_blank">Python command-line interface project</a> using Docker containers on AWS.

 ---

-**<span style="color:gray"> In short, enrolling in the Cloud Mastery Bootcamp and pursuing five AWS cloud certifications signifies my commitment to advancing in the Cloud Computing field.
-Through ongoing learning and practical experience, I aim to become a successful cloud professional, making meaningful contributions to the cloud computing field.** ☁️
+#### **<span style="color:green"> In short, enrolling in the Cloud Mastery Bootcamp and pursuing five AWS cloud certifications signifies my commitment to advancing in the Cloud Computing field.
+Through ongoing learning and practical experience, I aim to become a successful cloud professional, making meaningful contributions to the cloud computing field.**

 ---